Lookup Tables with Hibernate and JSF

 }

-We also declared a ILookupObject interface to utilize in JSF value binding and Converter, and each lookup class implements that interface, too.
+We have also declared an ILookupObject interface to utilize in JSF value binding and Converter, and each lookup class implements that interface as well.

 public Object getThis();